 What are the delivery times ?

-We make every effort to ensure that your order is processed within 72 working hours (does not include weekends) in order to send you the package as soon as possible.
-The delivery time depends on the carrier.
-If you want faster delivery, please contact us at 514 503 1185.
+We make every effort to ensure your order is processed within 72 business hours (does not include weekends) in order to send the package to you as soon as possible.
+Delivery times vary depending on the carrier.
+If you require faster delivery, please contact us at 514-503-1185 .

 Return & warranty